-Pelvic inflammatory disease is an infection of the female reproductive organs.
+Pelvic inflammatory disease (PID) is an infection of the female reproductive organs.
 It is a common illness.
-Pelvic inflammatory disease is diagnosed in more than 1 million women each year in the United States.
+PID is diagnosed in more than 1 million women each year in the United States.

-Two sexually transmitted diseases (STDs)—gonorrhea and chlamydia—are the main cause of PID.
+Two sexually transmitted infections (STIs)—gonorrhea and chlamydia—are the main causes of PID.
 Gonorrhea and chlamydia may cause vague symptoms or even no symptoms in a woman.
-After a woman is infected with gonorrhea or chlamydia and if she does not receive treatment, it can take anywhere from a few days to a few weeks before she develops PID.
-Pelvic inflammatory disease also can be caused by infections that are not sexually transmitted, such as bacterial vaginosis.
+When a woman is infected with gonorrhea or chlamydia and does not receive treatment, it can take anywhere from a few days to a few weeks before she develops PID.
+PID also can be caused by infections that are not sexually transmitted, such as bacterial vaginosis (BV).

-- Infertility—One in ten women with PID becomes infertile.
+- Infertility—One in 10 women with PID becomes infertile.
 PID can cause scarring of the fallopian tubes.
 This scarring can block the tubes and prevent an egg from being fertilized.

 - Ectopic pregnancy—Scarring from PID also can prevent a fertilized egg from moving into the uterus.
 Instead, it can begin to grow in the fallopian tube.
 The tube may rupture (break) and cause life-threatening bleeding into the abdomen and pelvis.
 Emergency surgery may be needed if the ectopic pregnancy is not diagnosed early.

 - Chronic pelvic pain—PID may lead to long-lasting pelvic pain.